mookums/zzz/README.md

 ## zzz?
 zzz is a framework for writing performant and reliable networked services in Zig.
 It currently only supports TCP as the underlying transport layer and allows for any arbitrary protocol to run on top.
 It also natively supports TLS for securing connections.

+zzz currently supports Linux, Mac and Windows.
+Linux is currently the only target supported for deployments.

 > [!IMPORTANT]
 > zzz is currently **alpha** software and there is still a lot changing at a fairly quick pace and certain places where things are less polished.